 The optometrist fine-tunes his findings by asking you to read the test chart through different strength lenses.
 The results for one eye often vary from those for the other, so each eye will be tested individually before both eyes are finally tested together.

 The optometrist flips different lenses in front of your eyes that change how clearly you can see.
-Depending on your answers, he changes the lenses until you have the clearest, most comfortable vision possible.
+Depending on your answers, the optometrist changes the lenses until you have the clearest, most comfortable vision possible.

 7 - Using the ophthalmoscope

 The optometrist uses an ophthalmoscope to examine the retina at the back of the eye, including the blood vessels and the front of the optic nerve.
 This important test can detect changes which can indicate diseases such as diabetes or high blood pressure.